eclipse-vertx/vert.x/core_manual_java.md

 ## Setting up the Bridge

-By connecting up SockJS and the vert.x event bus we create a distributed event bus which not only spans multiple vert.x instances on the server side, but can also include client side JavaScript running in browsers.
+By connecting up SockJS and the Vert.x event bus we create a distributed event bus which not only spans multiple Vert.x instances on the server side, but can also include client side JavaScript running in browsers.

 We can therefore create a huge distributed bus encompassing many browsers and servers.
 The browsers don't have to be connected to the same server as long as the servers are connected.